Project Details

 -

-Proposal for the creation of a new division at a Canadian research university library that will integrate research data management, digital publishing, data services, digital repositories, and preservation
+Proposal for the creation of a new division at a research university library that will integrate research data management, digital publishing, data services, digital repositories, and preservation

 -

-Report on and recommendations for a public library regarding its integrated library system (ILS) – replace or continue?
+Report on and recommendations for a public library regarding its integrated library system

 Dr. Shailoo Bedi